Last Updated on

-I did a lot of research into this and the cheapest place I could find Disney and Universal tickets was here, Attraction Tickets Direct.
+I did a lot of research into this and the cheapest place I could find Disney and Universal tickets were here, Attraction Tickets Direct.
 We ordered the park tickets in advance and they were posted to our door.
 We had absolutely no problems using them, and they were the cheapest company in the UK by far.
 They don’t just have Disney and Universal tickets there are lots of Orlando attractions.

 Disney vs Universal

-Out of all of the Orlando attractions our absolute favourite was definitely Animal Kingdom.
+Out of all of the Orlando attractions, our absolute favourite was definitely Animal Kingdom.
 There was so much to do for younger kids.
 It was really interactive, there were loads of animals.
 It was just fantastic.
 We loved all of the parks however I wish we had spent longer at the Disney resorts and less time at Universal Studios.
-I think however, now Freddie is 8 he would probably have a different opinion!
+I think, however, now Freddie is 8 he would probably have a different opinion!

 Universal Studios, Orlando

 The Blue Man Group